Find Grad Schools

 373 Yearly Graduations

 Arizona State University - Skysong is the 3rd most popular school in the nation for students seeking a master's degree in communication & journalism.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
 During the most recent year for which we have data, 373 people received their master's degree in communication & journalism from ASU - Skysong.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 71% were women.
-Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $54,196.
+Of these students, 72% were women and 35% were members of underrepresented racial-ethnic groups.

 #4